WordPress/gutenberg/README.dist.md

 # Gutenberg by Front

-We made [Gutenberg](https://github.com/front/gutenberg) editor a little more customizable!
-Gutenberg editor can be easly used in your apps and you can customize things like which tabs and blocks categories or document panels to show and more!
+We made [Gutenberg](https://github.com/front/gutenberg) editor a little more **customizable**!

+Gutenberg editor can **be easly included in your apps** with this package.
+Also you can customize blocks menu tabs, blocks categories, document panels and more!

 ## Table of contents
 * [Installation](#installation)